Skip to contentSkip to navigationSkip to topbar

 One of you should call your Twilio phone number, which will then connect the call to the number you specified in your TwiML bin.
 Keep an eye on your console output and start talking - you should see your conversation appear in the console as you talk!

-You might want to pipe your real-time data into a number of external providers.
-You can use Google's Cloud Speech to Text(link takes you to an external page), Amazon's Transcribe(link takes you to an external page), or IBM Watson Speech to Text(link takes you to an external page).
-All of these providers have a language translation service available as well.
+You can pipe your real-time audio data into external providers, such as Google Cloud Speech-to-Text(link takes you to an external page), Amazon Transcribe(link takes you to an external page), or IBM Watson Speech to Text(link takes you to an external page).
+All of these providers also offer language translation services.